0xMordecai/K8s/Understanding_Kubernetes_pods/Troubleshooting_pods.md

     insufficient_scope: authorization failed
 ```
 **So, this one is telling us that either the repository does not exist, or the repository exists but it is private, and hence authorization failed.**

+# Tip IV

+You can use kubectl describe for most Kubernetes resources.
+It should be the first command you use while troubleshooting issues.